Hydragyrum/evil-rmi-server/README.md

 # evil-rmi-server
 An evil RMI server that can launch an arbitrary command.
-May be useful for CVE-2021-44228
+May be useful for CVE-2021-44228 in a local privesc scenario

 ## Build